Mills Garden Herb Farm

 Statesville, NC 28625

-Mills Garden Her Farm, located in rural Statesville, NC is the realization of Madge’s dream to grow herbs and share her love of nature with others.
+Mills Garden Herb Farm, located in rural Statesville, NC is the realization of Madge’s dream to grow herbs and share her love of nature with others.
 The farm delights the senses; her wonderful garden beds have become magical places for birds, bees and butterflies as well as a sustainable source of herbs and food, supporting all life.
 The woodland garden has become a virtual fairyland, where she lovingly cultivates many of our NC native plants that are “endangered” due to overharvesting and loss of habitat.
-In her greenhouse, Madge’s “certified naturally grown” herbs are germinated and raised to be sold as potted plants at farmers markets in Statesville, Hickory and Charlotte, NC.
+In her greenhouse, Madge’s 100% chemical free herbs are germinated and raised to be sold as potted plants at farmers markets in Statesville, Hickory and Charlotte, NC.
 They thrive in the greenhouse where they are tenderly cared for while listening to classical music all day long!
-Madge also teaches at Mitchell Community College, is a member of NC Herb Association, the Charlotte Herb Guild, and manages the Evening Farmers Market in downtown Statesville.
+Madge manages the Evening Farmers Market in downtown Statesville.